ckc-kai/DeepLearning247A/README.md

 | test/ctc_loss | 0.7633078098297119 |
 | test/loss     | 0.7633078098297119 |

+1. dimensionality reduce from MultiBandElectrodeMixer to Transformer backbone, 768 -> 256
+2. refinement head ffn hidden layer from 1024 -> 512
+3. num_clusters from 500 -> 300
    The dimension reduction in ffn hidden layer from 1024 -> 512, backbone hidden dimension layer from 768 -> 256 worsen the performance.

 ## Result